harishvc/quick-references/python3/python-intro4.md

 ````

 ## What is a generator?
+  - A generator is an iterator but not vice versa.
+  - A generator is a special kind of iterator — the elegant kind
+  - A generator allows you to write your __own iterator__ in an elegant succinct syntax using `yield` (and avoid writing classes with __iter__() and __next__() methods).
-  - A Generator is an iterator and implemented using one or more `yield` statements
+  - A generator function is implemented by calling a function that has one or more yield expression
 ````python
 #generator function
 def something(a):